Facing charges of Bomb Hoax in Qld?

 A person commits the offence of Bomb Hoax, if they:

-The offence applies regardless of whether the accused targeted a specific person with their actions or not.
+The offence applies regardless of whether the person targeted a specific person with their actions or not.

 Courts take this offence seriously, and penalties are determined based on factors such as: